-As always, before introducing a new food item into your pet's diet, consult with your veterinarian first.
-If your dog eats spinach (or any food) and is showing signs of illness such as lethargy, diarrhea, or vomiting, reach out to your veterinarian immediately.
-If they require veterinary care related to eating any unsafe foods, pet insurance can help cover the cost of treatment.
+As always, before introducing a new food item into your pet's diet, consult your veterinarian first.
+If your dog eats spinach (or any food) and shows signs of illness such as lethargy, diarrhoea, or vomiting, contact your veterinarian immediately.
+If they require veterinary care related to eating any unsafe foods, dog insurance can help cover the cost of treatment.

 Also, keep in mind that cats are obligate carnivores, which means they need to get most of their nutrients from meat.
 Plant-based foods should never displace the meat in your cat's diet.

-As always, before introducing a new food item into your pet's diet, consult with your veterinarian first.
-If your cat eats spinach (or any food) and is showing signs of illness such as lethargy, diarrhea, or vomiting, reach out to your veterinarian immediately.
-If they require veterinary care related to eating any unsafe foods, pet insurance can help cover the cost of treatment.
+As always, before introducing a new food item into your pet's diet, consult your veterinarian first.
+If your cat eats spinach (or any food) and shows signs of illness such as lethargy, diarrhoea, or vomiting, contact your veterinarian immediately.
+If they require veterinary care related to eating any unsafe foods, cat insurance can help cover the cost of treatment.